Lawrence Khong: Early life and education

 As an undergraduate, Khong also started performing publicly as a magician.
 He became a member of the Singapore Charter of the Society of American Magicians.

 After graduating with a B.A. in Business Administration from the National University of Singapore, he worked as an intern pastor.
-A year and a half later, he married his fiancé, Nina who was working as a homemaker.
+A year and a half later, he married his fiancé Nina, who had completed her medical studies and gained her (MBBS) from the National University of Singapore.
 The two set off for Dallas so that Khong could attend the Dallas Theological Seminary.
 While studying at the seminary, Khong was asked to pastor a Dallas church with a Chinese congregation because he could speak some Chinese.

 Khong returned to Singapore and joined Grace Baptist Church in 1981.

 Career

 Faith Community Baptist Church

 Faith Community Baptist Church (FCBC), was founded by Khong as a cell church in 1986.
 Khong delivered his first message to the new congregation on August 17, 1986.

+As of 2014, the church was reported to have a congregation of around 10,000 members.

 Besides serving as the pastor of the megachurch, Khong also stages entertainment shows that combine magic, music, drama and dance to engage his congregation.
-The church was reported to have a congregation of around 10,000 members as of 2014.

 Khong is one of the International Twelve of Cesar Castellanos.

 Khong began assuming the title of "apostle" after a church service in 2000 in which he was given the title by theologian C. Peter Wagner.
 Wagner was a key leader of the Church Growth Movement and the controversial New Apostolic Reformation, a movement of Pentecostal and charismatic churches advocating for the "lost offices" of church governance, namely the offices of prophet and apostle.
 Khong's use of the title is not recognised by churches in mainline Christian denominations.

 In 2016, Khong delivered a series of sermons at Faith Community Baptist Church in which he called Charles Darwin's Theory of Evolution "a real deception from the Devil".
-The church's support for creationism in its pulpit and on its social media channels prompted a discussion on the spread of the idea by certain groups of Christian evangelicals in secular Singapore.
+The church's support for creationism in its pulpit and on social media prompted a discussion on the spread of the idea by certain groups of Christian evangelicals in secular Singapore.
 The Ministry of Education has since clarified that creationism is not taught in local schools.

 TOUCH Community Services

 Khong is the founder and chairman of TOUCH Community Services (TCS), a non-profit, non-religious welfare organisation that has 18 services, 19 centres, and 24 youth clubs in Singapore helping the under-privileged.
 The organisation has served over 100,000 individuals since its establishment.

 In 2002, Khong conceptualised Project SMILE or Sharing Magic in Love Everywhere.
-For his achievements, he was selected as a finalist for the SIP-Schwab Social Entrepreneur of 2007.
+He was selected as a finalist for the SIP-Schwab Social Entrepreneur of 2007.

-In 2007, TCS won the Outstanding Non-profit Organisation Award in the National Volunteerism & Philanthropy Awards, which recognises best practices in the management of volunteers and donors, including fundraising practices, in non-profit organisations.
+In 2007, TCS won the Outstanding Non-profit Organisation Award in the National Volunteerism and Philanthropy Awards, which recognises best practices in the management of volunteers and donors, including fundraising practices, in non-profit organisations.